tierone-dev/gradle-tokenchecker-plugin/README.md

 ### Configuration parameters

-Parameters supported by the plugin is:
+Parameters supported by the plugin are:

 * `SEARCH_LOCATIONS`: a string list with the source directories where you want to search.
 * `PATTERNS`: must pass a java/python regex array of patterns to match.
-* `IGNORED`: string list of file names to be globaly ignored.
+* `IGNORED`: string list of file names to be globally ignored.